nf-core/website/sites/main-site/src/content/blog/2024/tools-3_0_0.md

   You can strip down the pipeline to the bare minimum and add only the tools you need.
   For nf-core pipelines, certain core features (e.g., documentation, CI tests) remain mandatory, but you still have significant customisation flexibility.
 - New Text User Interface (TUI) for pipeline creation: A guided interface helps you through the process when running `nf-core pipelines create{:bash}` (don't worry - you can still use the CLI by providing all values as parameters).
-- nf-validation has replaced nf-schema in the pipeline template
+- [nf-schema](https://nextflow-io.github.io/nf-schema/latest/) has replaced nf-validation in the pipeline template
 - CI tests now use the nf-core tools version matching the pipeline's template version, reducing errors in PRs with each new tools release

 ## 🫡 Deprecations